Desarrollo-CeSPI/mo_server_reverse_proxy_cache/README.md

 # mo_server_reverse_proxy_cache-cookbook

-This cookbook provides recipes to configure a server with Nginx and Varnish to be used as a reverse proxy and a fast cache for high load websites.
+This cookbook provides recipes to configure a server with Nginx and Varnish to be used as a reverse proxy, SSL endpoint and a fast cache for high load websites.

 ## Supported Platforms